Glossary of baseball terms: 5 hole

-5.6 hole
+5.5 hole

 The space between the third baseman (5) and shortstop (6).

 Made famous by perennial batting champion Tony Gwynn of the San Diego Padres as his description of where he liked to hit the baseball.

 5-4-3 double play

 The third baseman (5) fields a batted ball and throws to the second baseman (4) to force out a runner advancing from first.
 The second baseman then throws to the first baseman (3) to force out the batter.

 5-4-3 triple play

 3rd baseman (5) fields a hard-hit ball and steps on third for a force out on R2 (6), then throws a laser to 2nd Baseman (4) to force out R1 (7) at second.
 Finally, 2nd Baseman (4) fires the ball to 1st Baseman (3) to complete the triple play by retiring the batter (2).

 5-tool player

-A position player (non-pitcher) like Willie Mays, Andre Dawson, Duke Snider, Vladimir Guerrero, and Ken Griffey Jr., who excels at:
+A position player (non-pitcher) like Willie Mays, Mickey Mantle, Andre Dawson, Duke Snider, Vladimir Guerrero, and Ken Griffey Jr., who excels at: